Zenas Coffin: Opinions on Education

 Coffin opposed "public schools" and believed them to be a "Boston notion".
-Coffin did not oppose education and believed there should be plenty of it, but did not believe in taxing everyone in a town to do so.
+He did not oppose education and believed there should be plenty of it, but did not believe in taxing everyone in a town to do so.

 Death

-Coffin died in the early morning hours on July 8, 1828 on Nantucket and left no will.
+Coffin died in the early morning hours on July 8, 1828, on Nantucket and left no will.
 His father, Micajah, only died about a year earlier.
 The same year, Coffin's two sons, Charles G. and Henry Coffin, began their business under the firm name of CG & H Coffin.

 Coffin's two sons, Charles G. and Henry Coffin, along with his three son-in-laws, Thomas Macy, Matthew Crosby, and Henry Swift were joint administrators of Zenas Coffin's estate.
 The estate included the holding of over 150,000 gallons of whale oil, landholdings, houses and house-lots, stores, wharf property, and oil ships.
 The estate records show a final total of 200 items in inventory which must have had a value of nearly half a million dollars at that time.
-Coffin's late wife Abial had little confidence in banks and tried to get her share in gold.
-Abial died 28 years after her late husband.
+Coffin's widow Abial had little confidence in banks and tried to get her share in gold.
+She died 28 years after her husband.